About Wayne County

 - Certified copies of recorded instruments can be obtained for a statutory fee, currently $2.50 for certification plus copying charges.

-- The Tax Assessor's office can be reached at (912) 427-5952 and provides property assessment information to the public.
+- The Tax Assessor's office can be reached through the office provides property assessment information to the public.

 While some Georgia counties offer online property record searches through commercial vendors or proprietary GIS systems, Wayne County property record access may require direct contact with the Clerk's office to verify current online availability.
-The county's property tax records and assessment information may be searchable through the Tax Assessor's office or Georgia's county-level assessment systems.
+Wayne County's property tax records and assessment information may be searchable through the Tax Assessor's office or Georgia's county-level assessment systems.

 Vital Records

 Vital records for Wayne County, Georgia, including birth certificates, death certificates, marriage licenses, and divorce decrees, are maintained by multiple agencies depending on the record type and date.
-Birth and death certificates for events occurring in Wayne County are filed with the Georgia Department of Public Health, Office of Vital Records, which serves as the state registrar under O.C.G.A. § 31-10-1 et seq.
+Birth and death certificates for events occurring in Wayne County are filed with the Georgia Department of Public Health, Office of Vital Records, which is the state registrar under § 31-10-1 et seq.

 - Death certificates follow the same fee structure and ordering process.